- NextGen-Liberty HELP

 The item quantity and Tag quantities default to 1, but may be overridden where there is more than 1 Item, and/or where the Tag quantity differs from the Item quantity.

 Key words may be entered if prices are being checked online as later explained in the Online Checks section.

 [Save] Select to save the entries made.
 Note: Entries in the Keywords field do not save.

 Time is money.
 The Suggested prices save both by allowing buyers to quickly identify and enter the right price without having to guesstimate or troll the internet.

-However, there is a place for on-line checks, not only for Pricing, but for Sizing, Recall checking, and foreign price conversion.
+However, there is a place for on-line checks, not only for Pricing, but for Sizing, and foreign price conversion and categories list.
 All are accessed using the [Checkit] button as described below.

 Retail/Resale Price Checks

-While NextGen’s suggested prices can be trusted for Mall and lesser brands, they are best checked for the higher-end boutique and designer brands as the retail and resale price ranges at which these items sell is quite wide–hundreds, even thousands of dollars.
-The considerations involved in deriving prices from retail and resale prices found online are discussed in the Buying and Pricing Guide
+While NextGen’s suggested prices can be trusted for Mall and lesser brands, they are best checked for many of the higher-end boutique and all designer brands as the retail and resale price ranges at which these items sell is quite wide–hundreds, even thousands of dollars.

 Enter “Size” in the Category field, press [Checkit] and tables will appear allowing you to quickly convert apparel and shoe sizes to U.S.